What is Umami? (And Why I’m Writing This)

 Where Things Break with MariaDB

-file set and your database ready, you run pnpm build
+file set and our database in place, running pnpm build

 Database error: Cannot load from mysql.proc.
 The table is probably corrupted